gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Common_Fields.md

   ...
   "failureMessage": {
     "type": "string",
-    "value": "The current fine dust level for Shinjuku is good" },
+    "value": "The current fine dust level for Shinjuku is good."
+  },
   "meta": {
     "version": {